phrack/ShootOFF/README.md

 * Gradle

 To use Eclipse, we recommend installing E(fx)clipse and SceneBuilder as well.
 To generate an importable Eclipse project run: gradle eclipse

+To create a runnable JAR file run in build/dist (run with $ build/dist/java -jar ShootOFF.jar): gradle fxJar